substantial/startling/startling_trello/README.md

 ## Usage

-Start a new story with a given card id:
+Start a new story with a given card ID:

     $ start 12345

-Start a new story with a given card id and branch name:
+Start a new story with a given card ID and branch name:

     $ start 12345 foo